 It’s not a one-time thing, and you do it every day.
 It is a continuous process even after patient discharge.
 Breathe it, live by it, and be the best nurse.

-In this post, we aim to discuss the ADPIE Nursing process, its importance, and how to conduct it like a pro.
+In this post, we aim to discuss the ADPIE Nursing process, its importance, and how to do it like a pro.
 Gain confidence and never miss out on a detail ever again.
 We hope this cheat sheet will guide you throughout your nursing career.

 ADPIE: Importance of Individualized Patient Care